 Andrea Bocelli Passes The Art Of Expressive Singing To His Son

-The Italian singer Andrea Bocelli is a superstar.
-The Grammy and Emmy-nominated tenor is one of the highest-selling vocalists in music.
-In 1999, Bocelli scored a Guinness World Record for simultaneously holding the number one, two and three spots in Billboard's Classical Top 10 chart.
+Italian singer Andrea Bocelli is a superstar.
+The Grammy- and Emmy-nominated tenor is one of the highest-selling vocalists in music.
+In 1999, Bocelli scored a Guinness World Record for simultaneously holding the No. 1, 2 and 3 spots on Billboard's Classical Top 10 chart.
 Since then, Bocelli has collaborated with everyone from Celine Dion to Ariana Grande.
-But on his latest album, Sì, Bocelli tries something he finds really daunting — recording with his 21-year-old son, Matteo Bocelli.
+But on his latest album, Sì, Bocelli tries something he finds really daunting — recording with his 21-year-old son, Matteo.

 "For me it has been a terrible experience because I felt all the responsibility, you know," Andrea says.
 "I am very worried because I know every kind of difficulties, every problem."

 Father and son sing a duet on the song "Fall On Me."
-Though Matteo is still a student at the Conservatory of Lucca in Tuscany, Italy, this new song marks the beginning of Matteo's professional singing career.
+Though Matteo is still a student at the Conservatory of Lucca in Tuscany, Italy, this new song marks the beginning of his professional singing career.
 But the son isn't worried about the reputation that precedes him or his famous father.

 "For me it's not intimidating at all," the younger Bocelli says.
 "He's a big help and I have him 24 hours a day.
 And so I have the possibility to ask him questions about singing."